thestudentroom/react-data-browser/README.md

 npm install --save react-data-browser
 ```

-> This package also depends on `react`, `hoist-non-react-statics` and `prop-types`.
+> This package also depends on `react` and `prop-types`.
 Please make sure you have those installed as well.

 ## Usage